phac-nml/irida-next/docs-site/docs/development/integration/ga4gh_wes_sapporo_setup.md

 docker compose version
 # expected result
 > Docker Compose version vN.N.N
+# You should have version v2.26.1 or newer
 ```

 You will need to add yourself to the docker group to be able to run docker commands